 - When is the best time to purchase or lease your equipment?

-5. Build your business case
+5. Build your business case for the equipment purchase

 Now you’re ready to draft a business case and present all of the relevant facts to your boss, so that you can help him or her decide on the proposed purchase.